file-format/Products/content/en/word-processing/javascript/redocx/index.md

 {{< SinglePage/PageBody/features/text >}}
 <h2 class="h2title">Insert Header and Footer in MS Word File</h2>
-<p>Headers and footers are very handy parts of a word document that can be used to organize longer documents by holding that information that users want to appear on every page of a Word document such as author name, the document title, or page numbers, etc. The open source redocx library has provided complete functionality for inserting as well as handling custom headers and footers inside a Word document with ease.
+<p>Headers and footers are handy parts of a word document that can be used to organize longer documents by holding that information that users want to appear on e page of a Word document such as author name, the document title, or page numbers, etc. The open source redocx library has provided complete functionality for inserting as well as handling custom headers and footers inside a Word document with ease.
 It is also possible to set multiple headers and footers for different sections of word documents.</p>

 {{< /SinglePage/PageBody/features/text >}}
 {{< /SinglePage/PageBody/features/single-feature-content >}}